partigabor/aromatica-old/content/items/ashanti_pepper.md

 bibFile = "static/files/bibliography.json"
 +++

->Fruits of Piper guineense, growing in tropical AfricaSee also cubeb pepper.
+>The fruits of Piper guineense, growing in tropical AfricaSee also cubeb pepper.

 ASHANTI PEPPER (*Piper guineense* Schumach. \& Thonn.) is a(n) culinary and medicinal spice from the *Piperaceae* family,[^powo] originating in the region(s) of tropical Africa.
 It is valued for its fruit.